wolfeman67/node-ari-shared-line-appearances/README.md

     same => n,Hangup()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The application is invoked using node app.js [configurationFilePathAndFileName]
+The application is invoked using node app.js [configurationPathAndFileName]
+The configurationPathAndFileName is relative to the dal.js, which is located inside of the lib/data directory.